NFTfi-Genesis/nftfi.js/README.md

 <a name="Erc20+balanceOf"></a>

 #### `erc20.balanceOf(options)` ⇒ <code>number</code>
-Returns your account's balance of a given ERC20 token.
+Returns the balance of a given ERC20 token for your account (by default), or a specified account.

 **Kind**: instance method of [<code>Erc20</code>](#Erc20)
 **Returns**: <code>number</code> - The user account's token balance, in base units (eg. 1000000000000000000 wei)